OsoCozy Premium Bamboo/Organic Cotton Prefolds Review

 Our Analysis and Test Results

 With over twenty years in the cloth diaper industry, Dennis Frederick, also the founder and owner of All Together Diaper, Co., recreated the brand OsoCozy in 2008 for the company's infant cloth diapering products.
-The brand's mission is to provide easy to use, eco-friendly, and affordable cloth diapering choices to families.
+The brand's mission is to provide families with easy-to-use, eco-friendly, and affordable cloth diapering choices.

 OsoCozy Premium Bamboo/Organic Cotton Prefolds are about as basic in design as they come.
-Just a square piece of cloth sewn so that there are multiple layers in the center where the most absorbency is needed.
+Just a square piece of cloth is sewn so that there are multiple layers in the center where the most absorbency is needed.
 Prefold styles require a few additional accessories, such as a cloth fastener and a cover.
-In our tests, we used the Thirsties Duo Wrap.
+We used the Thirsties Duo Wrap in our tests.

 These prefolds were near the bottom of the pack in terms of absorbency.
-The natural fabrics in the OsoCozy are very absorbent but do not wick away moisture well, so will frequently leave baby feeling wet and soggy.
-We think it is a good idea to place an extra layer between baby and the cotton fabric in order to prevent diaper rash.
+The natural fabric quickly absorbs moisture but struggles to contain it, and once the material is saturated, moisture leaks to the other side.
+This means your baby may feel wet and soggy, especially if they're heavy-soakers.
+We think it is good to place an extra layer between the baby and the cotton fabric to prevent diaper rash.
 More frequent changes will also be necessary with this style of diapering.

-We like the OsoCozy Prefolds thanks to their simplicity and versatility.
+We like the OsoCozy Prefolds, thanks to their simplicity and versatility.
 The fabric is composed of a blend of bamboo and organic cotton and has a soft texture that is a bit silkier than your average cotton cloth.
 OsoCozy sells two different sizes of their prefold, with the infant size fitting babies from 7 to 15 lbs, and size 2 fitting 15 to 30 Lbs.
 As there is no one way to use these, the adjustments are infinite, and it should be easy to find the perfect fit for any baby within the weight range.
-We also like that there are as many ways to fold these as there are babies on the planet.
-Giving you the freedom to arrange the cloth so that you get the most absorbency where you need it.
+We also like that there are as many ways to fold these as babies on the planet.
+Giving you the freedom to arrange the cloth to get the most absorbency where you need it.

 Probably the main selling point of these prefolds is the price.
 It is one of the most affordable options out there for parents on a budget, and the value increases when you consider that they can fill many purposes beyond diapering.
-The super-soft fabric is perfect for just about anything, including burp cloths, bibs, diaper bag cloths, or even a cleaning rag.
+The super-soft fabric is perfect for just about anything, from burp cloth to baby bib, or even as a cleaning rag.

 While there are many advantages to using a prefold diaper, it is also more work in general.
 They are not the best option for anyone looking for something easy or for something that even remotely resembles a disposable.
-You must take the time to learn and master various folding techniques, which can feel daunting when facing so many other new tasks for the first time.
-Also, because they have natural fiber make-up, more prep is needed before the first use, and you should expect a significant amount of shrinkage.
-Some users report that after a few months of use, they tend to hold stains that are hard to remove.
+You'll need to take the time to learn and master various folding techniques, which can feel daunting when facing so many other new tasks for the first time.
+Also, because they have natural fiber makeup, more prep is needed before the first use, and you should expect a significant amount of shrinkage.
+After a few months of use, some users report that they tend to hold stains that are hard to remove.

 OsoCozy Premium Prefolds are the only diaper of their kind in this review, and we think they are the best prefolds out there.
-We love the idea of using eco-friendly natural fibers, as well as having the ability to multitask beyond the diaper years.
+We love the idea of using eco-friendly natural fibers and having the ability to multitask beyond the diaper years.
 If learning new folding tricks doesn't seem like a chore, and you are trying to stay within a budget, then prefolds may be the perfect option for you.